Did you know that over 21 million Americans aged 12 and older meet the criteria for substance abuse or dependency?1

-Denial of a drug or alcohol problem is common in those battling a substance abuse disorder.
-A drug test can be a fairly accurate indication if substance abuse is occurring, and it may also be a useful tool to keep people from abusing substances in the first place.
-Drug testing can also hold those in recovery from a drug or alcohol abuse disorder accountable, thus potentially preventing relapse.
+Denial of a drug or alcohol problem is common among those who struggle with a substance abuse disorder.
+A simple drug test is one way to offer irrefutable proof that help is needed.
+A drug test can be a fairly accurate indication that substance abuse is occurring, and it may also be a useful tool to prevent substance abuse in the future.
+Drug testing can also help a person in recovery maintain accountability, prevent relapse, and stick to goals of wellness.

-Drug tests may be used during an intervention as a tool to help a loved one seek treatment for a problem with drugs or alcohol.
+- Drug tests may be used during an intervention as a tool to help a loved one understand the scope of the problem before they accept treatment for a problem with drugs or alcohol.

-It may not be easy to get a loved one to submit to a drug test, however.
-If being used during an intervention in order to get someone into rehab, drug testing should be a part of a more complete and well-planned intervention model that includes specific consequences if the agreed-upon actions are not followed.
-It is important to realize that not all drug tests are created equal, and that drug tests are not 100 percent reliable all the time.
-A positive, or negative, result may not be a complete indicator of a substance abuse disorder or lack thereof.
+Once a drug test is used, it is important to realize that not all drug tests are created equal, and that drug tests are not 100 percent reliable all the time.
 Drug tests may, however, be a useful part of a more complete treatment model, as a method of helping someone to realize the need for treatment and maintaining honesty during rehab and recovery.

 Types of Drug Tests